hughknaus/angular-javascript-uuid-v4-validation/README.md

-Field Data Type	Octet #	Note
-time_low  unsigned 32 bit integer	0-3	The low field of the timestamp. time_mid	unsigned 16 bit integer	4-5	The middle field of the timestamp. time_hi_and_version	unsigned 16 bit integer	6-7	The high field of the timestamp multiplexed with the version number.
+Field Data Type	Octet Number	Note time_low  unsigned 32 bit integer	0-3	The low field of the timestamp. time_mid	unsigned 16 bit integer	4-5	The middle field of the timestamp. time_hi_and_version	unsigned 16 bit integer	6-7	The high field of the timestamp multiplexed with the version number.